CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_infantandtoddlernutrition_definitions_html.md

-**Here you can find a list of terms used to describe different aspects of children’s nutrition.**
+**Here you can find a list of terms used to describe different aspects of childrenaÌ‚â‚¬TMs nutrition.**

 **Anemia** is a condition when there are not enough red blood cells in the body or their ability to carry oxygen throughout the body is lowered.